 It is no secret that websites protected with SSL certificate tend to be more professional.
-With WildcardParking you don't have to worry about it.
-Every one of your domains will get it's own certificate.
+With WildcardParking you don't have to worry because every one of your domains will have their own certificate.

-Depending on what template or widget you use for your domain(s) an SSL certificate might make a huge difference for your visitors while they decide to trust your pages or not.
+Depending on what template or widget you use, an SSL certificate can make a huge difference in whether or not your visitors trust your domains.

 Using the SSL certificates or not is completely up to you.
 Our easy to use control panel will allow you to turn ON or OFF any certificate for any specific domain or for the whole account at once.